-“The wound is the place where the light enters” ~ Rumi
+“The wound is the place where the light can enter” ~ Rumi

 An introductory call, where we have a chance to talk about what you’re going through and see if working together feels like a good fit - no pressure, no obligation.